test-kitchen/kitchen-ec2/README.md

 **ResourceType**

 The type of resource to tag.
-For kitchen-ec2, the resource types will be `instance`.
+For kitchen-ec2, the resource type will be `instance`.

 **Tags**